seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 It doth import him much to speak with me.

 **PANDARUS**
-Is he here, say you? ’tis more than I know, I’ll
+Is he here, say you? 'tis more than I know, I'll
 be sworn: for my own part, I came in late.
 What
 should he do here?

 **AENEAS**
-Who!–nay, then: come, come, you’ll do him wrong
+Who!--nay, then: come, come, you'll do him wrong
-ere you’re ware: you’ll be so true to him, to be
+ere you're ware: you'll be so true to him, to be
 false to him: do not you know of him, but yet go
 fetch him hither; go.

 *Re-enter TROILUS*

 **TROILUS**
-How now! what’s the matter?
+How now! what's the matter?

 **AENEAS**
 My lord, I scarce have leisure to salute you,
 My matter is so rash: there is at hand
 Paris your brother, and Deiphobus,
 The Grecian Diomed, and our Antenor
-Deliver’d to us; and for him forthwith,
+Deliver'd to us; and for him forthwith,
 Ere the first sacrifice, within this hour,
-We must give up to Diomedes’ hand
+We must give up to Diomedes' hand
 The Lady Cressida.

 **TROILUS**